Become a Hygienist Assistant

 Hygienist assistants provide assistance to dental hygienists.
 This can include preparing patients for treatment, sterilizing tools and equipment, passing tools during procedures, suctioning to keep patients' mouths dry, educating patients about dental care and scheduling appointments.
 This position is sometimes filled by graduates of dental hygiene programs who have not yet completed their hygienist licensing.
 Assistants often spend many work hours standing and leaning over patients.

 Hygienist assistants need to exhibit good interpersonal skills and attention to detail.
 They must be able to use common dental tools and take impressions of patients' teeth.
-The U.S. Bureau of Labor Statistics reported that dental assistants made a mean annual salary of $36,920 as of May 2015.
+The U.S. Bureau of Labor Statistics reported that dental assistants made a median annual salary of $40,080 as of May 2019.

 |Degree Level||Certificate or associate's degree is usually required|

 |Experience||Entry-level position, but experience can be gained during externships or via on-the-job training|

 |Key Skills||Good interpersonal skills and attention to detail; ability to use common dental tools and take impressions of patients' teeth|

 |Salary*||$40,080 median annual wage as of May 2019 for dental assistants|

 Source: *U.S. Bureau of Labor Statistics